 The holidays are coming, and just like every year before this one, there’s sure to be a new gift craze or fad taking the country by storm.
-In order to celebrate all things related to holiday gifting, Stacker poured through data to find the crazes and fads of years past, from 1918 to now.
+To celebrate all things holiday gift, researched the crazes and fads of years past, from 1918 to now.

-The information has been collated from lists of both the hardest to find and the most popular Christmas gifts, the National Toy Hall of Fame’s toy list, the Toy of the Year awards, inventions that became immediately popular, and lists of the 100 all-time greatest toys.
-The gifts included span age groups, ranging from toys for toddlers to a few items made just for adults, providing a unique snapshot of trends from each year throughout the past century, from building bricks to electronics.
+The information here comes from lists of both the hardest to find and the most popular Christmas gifts; the National Toy Hall of Fame’s toy list and Toy of the Year awards; inventions that became immediately popular; and lists of the 100 all-time greatest toys.
+The gifts included span ages, ranging from toddler to a few specifically for adults, and put together, we see a unique snapshot of trends from each year throughout the past century, from building bricks to electronics.

 This predecessor to the Erector Set was first produced in the early 1900s, invented by Frank Hornby in the United Kingdom.
 In 1919, Hornby formed the Meccano Guild to encourage boys of all ages (up to adults) to gather together and get to building.